elix/elix.org/content/ShadowTemplateMixin.md

 * If the ShadyCSS polyfill is loaded, in the component's `connectedCallback`, the mixin invokes ShadyCSS to apply styles to the new component instance.

+All Elix [elements](elements) use `ShadowTemplateMixin` to populate their Shadow DOM subtree with template elements.

 ## The template property